 - Lack of interactive and animation features

-Ezvid claims to be the world’s easiest screen recorder, and that may not be too far from the truth.
-Ezvid’s clarity is enhanced by the product’s speed: specifically designed to save users’ time, it will help you produce and upload videos directly to YouTube in a matter of minutes.
-That is why the tool enjoys notoriety among gamers and movie fans who are interested in frequently making video clips in the quickest manner possible.
+Ezvid is a free screen recording program that claims to be the world’s tool, and that may not be too far from the truth.
+Ezvid’s clarity is enhanced by the product’s speed.
+Specifically designed to save users’ time, it will help you record your screen and upload videos directly to YouTube in a matter of minutes.
+That’s why this tool is popular among gamers and movie fans who want to make YouTube videos quickly and easily.

 - Offers computer-generated speech for narrative purposes

 - Automatic high-quality resolution (1280 x 720p HD)

 - Instantaneous upload to YouTube for easy video sharing

 - Fullscreen game is not available